Splash-Inc/dynamic-popup/readme.md

 myPopup.destroy()
 ```

-This will unbind all events and remove popup from DOM.
+This will remove popup and its bindings from DOM.